openscilab/reserver/README.md

 uploader.batch_upload(["PACKAGE_NAME_1", "PACKAGE_NAME_2"], ["config1.json", "config2.json"])
 ```
 ### CLI
-⚠️ You can use `reserver` or `python -m reserver` to run this program
+ℹ️ You can use `reserver` or `python -m reserver` to run this program
 #### Version
 ```console
 reserver -v